Farama-Foundation/farama.org/_posts/2023-04-25-Announcing-Shimmy.md

     </a>
 </center>

 As detailed in the [Announcing The Farama Foundation](https://farama.org/Announcing-The-Farama-Foundation) blog post, our greater goal at Farama is to create a unified and user-friendly ecosystem for open-source reinforcement learning software--for use both in research and in industry.
-Shimmy plays an important role in this plan, by integrating external RL environments inside of the Farama ecosystem.
+Shimmy plays an important role in this plan, by integrating external RL environments inside the Farama ecosystem.

 Shimmy will continue to be maintained as a longer-term compatibility tool, ensuring that popular RL environments are compatible with up-to-date APIs.
 We plan to add other external environments as we see fit, and welcome new contributions or suggestions.